Last updated on August 3, 2023

 Spinel is one of the three birthstones of August, along with peridot and sardonyx.
-Being a rare gemstone that often appears flawless, spinel comes in a range of beautiful colours.
-It is the fourth most durable gemstone with a rating of 8 on the Mohs scale, which comes just behind sapphire, ruby and diamond.
+Spinel is a rare gemstone that often appears flawless and comes in a range of beautiful colours.
+It is also the fourth most durable gemstone with a rating of 8 on the Mohs scale, which comes just behind sapphire, ruby and diamond.

 Spinel Origin and Formation

 Spinel is a captivating gemstone with a rich geological history.
 Its origin and formation involve intricate processes that take place deep within the Earth’s crust over millions of years.

 Spinel forms under high pressure and intense heat and originates in the Earth’s mantle, which lies between the crust and the core.
 The mantle contains various minerals and elements, including magnesium, aluminum, and oxygen, which are essential components of spinel.
 Under extreme heat and pressure, these elements combine to create the mineral structure of spinel.
 Additionally, the presence of other trace elements can influence its colour, leading to a wide spectrum of vibrant hues.